}

 Returning to the example of the canceled meeting:

-💡 The person may be overwhelmed with work.
+💡 The person may be overloaded with work.

 💡 You may be going through an emotionally difficult time.

-💡 You may like yourself but have trouble showing interest.
+💡 You may like yourself, but have difficulty showing interest.

-And most importantly: whenever possible, Communicate and ask directly, instead of allowing negative and cyclical thoughts to set in.
+And most importantly, whenever possible, communicate and ask directly, rather than allowing negative and cyclical thoughts to take hold.

 Many perceived rejections simply result from a lack of information or misinterpreted communication.

-By reframing the situation, we reduce the emotional impact of rejection and avoid falling into destructive thinking patterns!
+By rephrasing the situation, we reduce the emotional impact of rejection and avoid falling into destructive patterns of thought!

 3. Develop your emotional resilience